 A. The exact cause of eczema is not known, but it is thought to be due to a combination of genetic and environmental factors.

 Eczema often occurs along with allergies and people who have eczema are more likely to also develop allergic rhinitis (hay fever), asthma or other types of allergy-related (atopic) diseases.
 Many people with eczema have family members with eczema, asthma and hay fever.

 Q. What genetic factors contribute to eczema?

-This process is believed to prime the immune system, leading to an exaggerated response in the skin of people with eczema, and possibly even leading to hay fever or asthma.
+This process is believed to prime the immune system, leading to an exaggerated response in the skin of people with eczema, and possibly even leading to hay fever, asthma or food allergies.